-Randy Savage vs. George “The Animal” Steele on Saturday Night’s Main Event on March 14, 1987
+Watch Randy Savage vs. George “The Animal” Steele at WrestleMania II:

 Throughout his 30+ years in professional wrestling, WWE Hall of Famer Ricky Steamboat had done it all and seen it all, wrestling all of the top names along the way.
-One of the many things that made The Dragon so great was that he was able to adapt to many different styles in the ring.
+One of the many things that made The Dragon so great was that he could adapt to many different styles in the ring.

 So what did Steamboat have to say about working with Ric Flair and Randy Savage, arguably two of the best professional wrestlers of all time?